3meraldK/SquaremapImageExport/README.md

 ## Usage
 - `[map url]` - URL to the map
 - `[world name]` - name of the world you want to get the map of.
 To get it, click the small link button in bottom-left corner on a website.
 The page should refresh and the updated URL should include the world's name in it, for example: `?world=world_name`.
-Alternative way is described below.
 - `[max zoom]` - this whole number depends on map.
 To find out, hop on the map website, open Developer Tools (Ctrl+Shift+I on Windows), go to Network tab, pan around the map while on max zoom and look for requests (do it until you find one) named like x_y.png, where x and y are any numbers.
 Right click on it and click Copy > Copy URL.
-URL includes the max zoom by `?zoom=number` and `[world name]` by `?world=world_name`.
+URL should be ending with `/z/x_y.png` where z is the max zoom.
 - `[scale]` - how many blocks should be 1 pixel.
 This whole number must be a power of 2 (so 1, 2, 4, 8...).
 The limit is 2^(max zoom) pixels.
 - `[corner coordinates]` - series of whole numbers in format "x1 z1 x2 z2" representing any diagonal corners (their in-game coordinates) of the output map.
 - ✅ Good example (test it out!): `python squaremap.py https://map.earthmc.net minecraft_overworld 5 32 -2280 -13344 7720 -6408`